NIAGARA FALLS, NY

 As of December 2017, EPA did not have economic data related to on-site businesses, or economic data were not applicable due to site use.
 View information about redevelopment economics at Superfund sites.

 At this site, activity and use limitations that EPA calls institutional controls are in place.
 Institutional controls play an important role in site remedies because they reduce exposure to contamination by limiting land or resource use.
 They also guide human behavior.
 For instance, zoning restrictions prevent land uses – such as residential uses – that are not consistent with the level of cleanup.
 For more background, see Institutional Controls.

 The NFBE and the City of Niagara Falls are the owners of the property within the containment and fenced area of the Site.
-Niagara Falls granted NYS a permanent easement on the Site property, providing NYS with exclusive use and occupancy of the Site property.
-NYS, pursuant to a 1994 Consent Decree granted OXY exclusive use and occupancy of the Site property for the purpose of providing continued OM&M for the Site remedy.
+Niagara Falls granted NYS a permanent easement on the Site property, providing NYS with exclusive use and occupancy of the Love Canal site property.
+NYS, pursuant to a 1994 Consent Decree, granted OXY exclusive use and occupancy of the Site property for the purpose of providing continued OM&M for the Love Canal site remedy.
 OXY will retain exclusive use and occupancy as long as the Consent Decree remains in effect.
 The NYSDEC performs regular oversight of the OXY’s OM&M activities and reports on these oversight activities to the EPA.